ascend-io/cilium/Documentation/gettingstarted/taints.rst

 3. From this point on, pods will start being scheduled and running on the node, having their networking managed by Cilium.

+The taint's key can also be overridden by passing a value to ``agent-not-ready-taint-key``.
+If the taint contains the prefix ``ignore-taint.cluster-autoscaler.kubernetes.io/``, the Cluster Autoscaler will ignore it when simulating scheduling, allowing the cluster to scale up from zero.

 The taint's effect should be chosen taking into account the following
 considerations: